TenZanGu/security-audit/README.md

 #### severity: low

 #### Description
-the participantCount is not equal to cap in require in participate().
+the participantCount is not equal to cap in require in participate() so there can only be 49 participants.

 #### Recommendation
 add and = in the code after < require(participantCount <= cap, "this event is closed");